 At Didriksons we are nothing without our employees.
 It is the people that make Didriksons move forward and that fills the brand with our values of what we stand for.
 We strive to create an environment where everyone is treated with respect and dignity while also providing a safe, secure, and healthy workplace that promotes professional and personal development.
-Our Code of Conduct and governing documents help us understand how we can apply our values in our day-to-day activities.
-All employees in Sweden are covered by collective agreements between Swedish Trade Federation, Unionen and Handels.
-Our Work Environment Policy and CSR Policy address issues relating to health and safety, stress, and work-related injuries.
-Our Code of Conduct sets the standard for how we behave towards each other.
-We have a health and safety officer to whom employees can turn to regarding issues concerning health and safety or the work environment, and we provide regular first aid courses and fire drills.
+Our Code of Conduct and governing documents help us understand how we can apply our values in our day to-day activities.